Appearance

 });

-const session = await trpc.session.create.mutate({
+const session = await client.session.create({

 workerId: worker.workerId,